BoltonBailey/formal-snarks-project/README.md

 Here is a list of goals and dates for this project

-* [x] Implement type class for proof systems/ SNARKs and formalize the correctness and knowledge-soundness (and perhaps ZK) (March 6)
+* [x] Implement type class for proof systems/ SNARKs and formalize the correctness and knowledge-soundness (and perhaps ZK)
-* [x] Implement a `ring`-like/`library-search`-like tactic to automate simplification of statements about the coefficients of polynomials (March 22)
+* [x] Implement a `ring`-like/`library-search`-like tactic to automate simplification of statements about the coefficients of polynomials
-* [x] Implement an alternation or decidability based way of resolving statements (End of March)
+* [x] Implement an alternation or decidability based way of resolving statements
 * Implement SNARKs
   * BabySNARK
     * [x] Implementation